AP Source: 7 US Open players put in ‘bubble in the bubble’ | WTOP

 “It’s pretty tough for me to accept that … because it’s not like I’m part of (Paire’s) entourage,” Mladenovic said.

+Said Mannarino: “We’re not in a bubble.
+We’re in a ‘safe environment,’ which is different.
+It’s really hard for everybody to feel really safe.”

-Paire is one of two people to have tested positive so far and the only player.
+Paire, who used the term “fake bubble” in an Instagram post, is one of two people to have tested positive so far — and the only player.
 The other was a fitness trainer; two players he was in contact with — Argentina’s Guido Pella and Bolivia’s Hugo Dellien — were kicked out of the Western & Southern Open, the tournament that preceded the U.S. Open at the same site.

 As for the difference between those two players who potentially were exposed being dropped from the field and this more recent group remaining eligible to play, Allaster said: “Each case is determined by the facts and circumstances.
 We will not discuss how the two are specifically different because this is protected health information.”

+“Normally, the first day of the U.S. Open, there’s usually just like a buzz around the grounds.
+Today it was just quiet.
+That was weirdest thing for me,” said Mitchell Krueger, an American who beat Pedro Sousa, 3-6, 6-2, 7-5, 6-3.
+“When I was warming up at 10 a.m., that would have been the time the gates would have been opening in a normal year and people (would) start rushing to the courts and getting good seats for the matches.”

-There were about 15 people in the seats at 14,000-capacity Louis Armstrong Stadium for the start of 2016 U.S. Open champion Angelique Kerber’s 6-4, 6-4 victory over Ajla Tomljanovic.
+There were about 15 people in the seats at 14,000-capacity Louis Armstrong Stadium for the start of Kerber’s 6-4, 6-4 victory over Ajla Tomljanovic.

 When Kerber broke to take the first game, one person — her coach — clapped.